wenkangjing/notes-launch-school/260/lesson6/_260_lesson6.md

 - index.html -> views together with .jade files
 - port data from index.html to layout.jade

+_mixins.jade
+- identify as partial file, not for render

 # 4	Project: Converting CSS to Stylus.